Migrate LearnDash to Tutor LMS: Complete tutor_enrolled Migration Guide (2026)

 Post-Migration Optimization

-- Enable Course Reviews to build social proof
+- Enable course reviews to rebuild social proof

 When to Hire a Developer